-Separate driver and passenger (cabin) heating, ventilation and air conditioning controls are located on this panel.
+Separate driver's and passenger (cabin) heating. ventilation and air conditioning controls are located on this module.
 To operate, the vehicle's engine must be running.

-The driver's or the cabin unit may be turned ON by pressing or or buttons.
-On central HVAC system, the driver's HVAC section turns on automatically at starting of the engine and uses the settings that were kept in memory before turning off of the system.
+The driver's HVAC unit or the cabin HVAC unit may be turned ON by pressing or or buttons.
+If the vehicle is equipped with a central HVAC system, the driver's HVAC unit turns on automatically at starting of the engine and uses the settings that were kept in memory before turning off of the system.